MasonRiley/inStock/README.md

 # inStock

-## an app to support organized, healthy living.
+## An app to support organized, healthy living.